Michael-Sjogren/php-cms/README.md

-# CMS (Content Managment System) a increadibly simple version of a blog/portfolia site
+# CMS (Content Managment System)
+## A simple version of a blog/portfolio site
-## Features
+### Features
     - Login System
     - Registration System
-    - Abiility to create delete and edit a Post
+    - Abiility to create delete and edit a Post once you are logged in.